Billy Gibbons: Books

-Although first published in 2005, Billy F Gibbons: Rock + Roll Gearhead received an expanded re-release from Motorbooks in 2020 for the 50th anniversary of ZZ Top.
-Gibbons joined author Tom Vickers and photographer David Perry which offers a look at his collection of cars and guitars, including the famous Eliminator Ford 1933 coupe that appeared on the cover of ZZ Top's 1983 album of the same name.
-The book is ultimately divided into three sections: The Life, The Cars, and The Guitars.
+Gibbons co-wrote the book Billy F Gibbons: Rock + Roll Gearhead with author Tom Vickers, first published in 2005.
+The book is divided into three sections: The Life, The Cars, and The Guitars.
+The first section is a biography of Gibbons, while the latter two sections showcase his car and guitar collections, respectively.
+In 2020, Motorbooks published an expanded reissue of the book to commemorate the 50th anniversary of ZZ Top.

 BFG Brand sauces

 In 2011, Gibbons joined with Texas-based Mojo Products, LLC, to launch a line of hot sauces, barbecue sauces, and other products with his own personal branding, "BFG Brand".
 The sauces were sold as BFG No. 44 via his personal website.

 In late 2012, Gibbons was featured in a series of television commercials for Fiesta Mart, a Texas supermarket chain.
 Some of the BFG Brand sauces were seen in these commercials.

-The Holy Grail
+Session work

-In 2018, Billy Gibbons teamed up with John Fogerty; the two guitar players are planning a summer tour under "The Holy Grail" title.
-John Fogerty wrote a song with the title "The Holy Grail" which Gibbons has appeared on, adding his vocals and some guitar, Billy had this to say to 'Billboard Magazine': "It's not an overstatement to say that writing a song with John Fogerty is a genuine bonus.
+In 2018, Billy Gibbons teamed up with John Fogerty.
+During the planning of Fogerty and ZZ Top's coheadlining summer Blues and Bayous Tour, Fogerty wrote a song with Gibbons entitled "The Holy Grail" which Gibbons appeared on adding vocals and some guitar.
+Gibbons had this to say to Billboard Magazine: "It's not an overstatement to say that writing a song with John Fogerty is a genuine bonus.
 It's fair to say that John and I are both pumped about our collaboration and we think this new one called 'The Holy Grail' holds true with some great storytelling and some solid guitarist movin' the number right along.
 It begs a shout of, 'Turn it up!'"
-The new single "The Holy Grail" was released on June 8, 2018.
+The single "The Holy Grail" was released on June 8, 2018.